ibm-cloud-docs/powervs-vpc/plan-planning.md

         1. Copy the GUID.

             ![Example of resource list for Secrets Manager](images/secrets-manager-resource-list.png){: caption="Example view of the resource list with Secrets Manager in {{site.data.keyword.cloud_notm}} console" caption-side="bottom"}
-    - If you used a certificate template to create a private certificate that is applied to your {{site.data.keyword.secrets-manager_short}} instance, copy the name of the certificate template.
-        1. In the resource list, click the name of the {{site.data.keyword.secrets-manager_short}} instance that you selected earlier.
-        1. Click **Secrets engines** > **Private certificates**.
-        1. In the Certificate authority table, expand the certificate authority and copy the name of the template.

 ## Reusing existing {{site.data.keyword.monitoringfull_notm}} Instance (Optional)